SirPepe/ornament/Readme.md

 - **universal** by adhering to (the spirit of) web standards, thereby staying compatible with vanilla web component code as well as all sorts of web frameworks
 - equipped with useful type definitions (and work within the constraints of TypeScript)

-Ornament is *infrastructure for web components* and not a framework.
+Ornament is *infrastructure for web components* and not a framework itself.
 It makes dealing with the native APIs bearable and leaves building something actually sophisticated up to you.
-Ornament does not come with *any* of the following:
+Ornament does not come with *any* of the
+following:

 - state management (even though it is simple to connect components to signals or event targets)
 - rendering (but it works well with [uhtml](https://github.com/WebReflection/uhtml) and similar libraries)